goncu/locTaskTracker/README.md

 **Projects**: This table stores project data, such as word count, due date, project name, etc.

 **LSPs**: This table stores LSPs added by the user.
-Added items are linked with user, meaning only they can access them.
+Added items are linked to user, meaning only they can access them.

 **Accounts**: This table stores accounts added by the user.
-Added items are linked with user, meaning only they can access them.
+Added items are linked to user, meaning only they can access them.

 ## Technologies Used